Sharatmaharjan/Notes/BCA/3rd sem/Unit 7: Threads.md

         // Create a single instance of the Counter class->This instance will be shared between multiple threads Counter counter = new Counter();

-        // Thread t1: Increments the counter 1000 times
+        // Does not guarantee which thread will execute immediately after t1 -> the order of execution between threads is non-deterministic unless explicitly controlled
-        Thread t1 = new Thread(() -> {    //equivalent to implementing the Runnable interface and its run() method for (int i = 0; i < 1000; i++) {
+        Thread t1 = new Thread(() -> {    //Thread t1: Increments the counter 1000 times->equivalent to implementing the Runnable interface and its run() method
+            for (int i = 0; i < 1000; i++) {
                 counter.increment(); // Safely increment the shared 'count' variable }